 Thank you for your interest in California labor law enforcement.
-We are sorry that we can not be more specific in regard to the questions you raise.
-All we can do is lay out the test which must be applied to the factual matters which our investigation reveals.
+We are sorry that we can not be more specific in regard to

-&lt;sup>5 The State of California, unlike the federal government, uses the rate in effect method in determining overtime liability.
+The State of California, unlike the federal government, uses the rate in effect method in determining overtime liability.
 If the duties of the worker are different, a different hourly rate may be paid for all hours during which the worker is performing those "different" duties.
 That would include the duty of being "on-call".
 However, the employees "regular rate" for performing regular duties would be required (including the applicable premium rate) in the event the "on-call" employee resumes regular duties.
 You may want to carefully consider the impact this may have under the "weighted average test" used by the federal government.